jamielsharief/encryption/README.md

 $keychain->list();
 ```

 ## Symmetric Encryption

-First you need to generate a key that must be 32 bits
+First you will need to generate a key that is 256 bit/32 bytes

 ```php
 $crypto = new SymmetricEncryption();